[Lecture given at 17th Fiesole Collection Development Retreat on May 6th 2015 in Berlin]

 However, in most cases this does not include the libraries´ right to the possession or ownership of these media.
 Licensed content (for example E-Books and E-Journals, data bases) – and in particular if they are e-only-resources – therefore will not undergo the same collection development as this has happened to analogue paper versions for libraries.
 The obvious reason for that is the restricted exploitation as the libraries are not the owners of those materials.

 Digital libraries provide e-content based on user subscriptions and are consequently libraries without collections of their own.
 According to the above-mentioned criteria, it means in other words that libraries lack their collecting character in the supply segment of licensed e-books and e-journals.
-They are virtual libraries as they provide their user communities with functionality in a potentially virtual environment.
-This applies after all to e-books and e-journals as a continually growing part of the literature and information supply which gradually replaces the further extension of analogue collections.
+They are virtual libraries as they provide their user communities with functionality in a potentially virtual environment

 The impact of libraries without own collections has been pointed out in connection with the changed funding policies from Special Subject Collections towards Specialised Information Services – that means expiry dates of collections!
 The increasing numbers of licenses for electronic media, which restrict the libraries´ rights of possession, are leading to a comparable impact.
 If the licensed media do not become the libraries´ own property, it will result in virtual libraries which have no collections of their own.
 At the same time, one is tempted to say that libraries are likely to become the long arm of publishing houses and even more so regenerate them.
-In view of this, libraries must have or regain the right to the complete possession and ownership of analogue and digital collections in order to justify their claim as treasures of knowledge.
+In view of this, libraries must have or regain the right to the complete possession and ownership of analogue and digital collections in order to justify their claim as treasures of knowledge

 As mentioned in the beginning, swimming baths without pools fall short of the users´ expectations and therefore are no swimming pools in the proper sense of the word.
 The same applies to libraries without own collections.
 However, even the most fully-packed picnic hamper will not appease the hunger if the cutlery is missing.
 Hence it would be wrong for libraries to retreat completely to their collection activities as they are clearly under pressure to offer support and services for content retrieval and processing.
 This involves services and tools for the digital processing and structuring of content for research, for evaluation and referencing of text- and picture corpora, for annotation, comment and publication of research findings, and last but not least measures that allow the long-term access to and archiving of analogue as well as digital data, objects and texts.
 It is essential in this context to provide the tools complementary to the content of the research projects.